apache/cloudstack-www/blog/2023-05-03-meet-rohit-yadav-the-new-vp/index.md

 and contributed [list of users](https://cloudstack.apache.org/users.html) on our project website.
-Also, based on activities and representation by such users and their organisations in the community by their participation on the mailing lists, around releases, issue reporting and code contributions on Github, attendance and participation in project meetups and conferences, and other forums such as blogs, videos, websites, press releases, social media etc. These enterprises, organisations and users include some of the world’s largest Fortune
+Also, based on activities and representation by such users and their organisations in the community by their participation on the mailing lists, around releases, issue reporting and code contributions on GitHub, attendance and participation in project meetups and conferences, and other forums such as blogs, videos, websites, press releases, social media etc. These enterprises, organisations and users include some of the world’s largest Fortune